Importance and challenges of the digital economy in the 21st century for global growth and inclusion

 Internet of Things and online platforms

-He Internet of Things (IoT) connects physical devices to the internet, enabling real-time data collection and management.
+The Internet of Things (IoT) connects physical devices to the Internet, allowing data collection and management in real time.

-Online platforms, on the other hand, facilitate access to services and products, creating a digital space where consumers and businesses interact.
+Online platforms, on the other hand, facilitate access to services and products, creating a digital space where consumers and companies interact.

 E-commerce and social networks

-He e-commerce It has revolutionized the way we buy and sell, eliminating geographical and time barriers for business.
+The e-commerce it has revolutionized the way we buy and sell, eliminating geographical and temporal barriers for business.

-These tools boost visibility, loyalty, and market expansion, transforming the global business landscape.
+These tools enhance visibility, loyalty and market expansion, transforming the global commercial landscape.

 Economic and social impact

-The digital economy has had a profound impact on the global economy, creating jobs and promoting innovation across multiple sectors.
+The digital economy has had a profound impact on the global economy, generating employment and promoting innovation in multiple sectors.

-Furthermore, it has democratized market access, allowing small and medium-sized businesses to compete globally.
+In addition, it has democratized access to markets, allowing small and medium-sized companies to compete globally.

 This phenomenon not only transforms the economy, but also influences the social structure, modifying the interaction between economic actors.

-The digital economy creates new jobs in areas such as technological development, data analysis, and digital services.
+The digital economy creates new jobs in areas such as technological development, data analytics and digital services.

 This transformation drives innovation, as it encourages the creation of new products and services, adapting to market demands.